jokoth22/challenge-3/README.md

-# Password Generator Starter Code
+# JavaScript Challenge: Password Generator

-# User Story
-AS AN employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+## Description
+This week's Challenge required me to create an application that an employee can use to generate a random password based on criteria they've selected.
+This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code I wrote.
+This challenge allowed me to demonstrate my ability to create dynamic HTMl and CSS using JavaScrpt.
+The task was to help an employee generate a strong password that provides greater security to access sensitive data.
+I learned how to create window prompts and take in user information using JavaScript.

 # Acceptance Criteria
 GIVEN I need a new, secure password